GalaxyGate/guides/docs/extras/index.md

 Welcome to the extras section of the GalaxyGate Wiki.

+Most of these guides assume that **you have very basic knowledge of Linux** and that you can connect to your server.
+**If you are not familiar with linux**, you can check out the basics [here](/basics).

-This section contains the extras of Linux VPS administration, from using nvm to collaborating via tmate On the left, you can find a list of all available guides.
+On the left, you can find a list of all available extras guides.